 Final Fantasy XIV: Heavensward is the first expansion pack for the successful multi-platform MMORPG from Square Enix, released simultaneously in Japan, North America, and Europe/Australia on June 23rd, 2015 for PS3, PS4, Mac and Windows.
+In August 2020, with Final Fantasy XIV's 5.3 update, the Heavensward expansion was bundled into the game's free trial.

 The Dragonsong War and the Road to Ishgard Opens